auth0/docs/articles/metadata/index.md

 ## Searching Metadata

-New tenants, starting September 1st 2017, cannot search any of the `app_metadata` fields.
+New domains, starting September 1st 2017, cannot search any of the `app_metadata` fields.

-Paid tenants (i.e. tenants that have a credit card associated in the [Dashboard](${manage_url}/#/tenant/billing/payment)), that were created up to August 31st 2017, can search using the `app_metadata` fields.
+Paid domains (i.e. domains that have a credit card associated in the [Dashboard](${manage_url}/#/tenant/billing/payment)), that were created up to August 31st 2017, can search using the `app_metadata` fields.

 For `user_metadata`, you can only search for profile information, such as `name`, `nickname`, `given_name`, or `family_name`.